Battle of Hamburger Hill: Terrain

 The battle took place on Dong Ap Bia (Ap Bia Mountain, Đồi A Bia) in the rugged, jungle-shrouded mountains of South Vietnam, 1.2 mi from the Laotian border.
 Rising from the floor of the western A Sầu Valley, Ap Bia Mountain is a solitary massif, unconnected to the ridges of the surrounding Annamite Range.
 It dominates the northern valley, towering some 937 m above sea level.
 Snaking down from its highest peak are a series of ridges and fingers, one of the largest extending southeast to a height of 900 m, another reaching south to a 916 m peak.
 The entire mountain is a rugged wilderness blanketed in double- and triple-canopy jungle, dense thickets of bamboo, and waist-high elephant grass.
-Local Degar tribesmen called it Ap Bia "the mountain of the crouching beast."
-Official histories of the engagement refer to it as Hill 937 after the elevation displayed on US Army maps, but the US soldiers who fought there dubbed it "Hamburger Hill," suggesting that those who fought on the hill were "ground up like hamburger meat" in grim reference to the Battle of Pork Chop Hill during the Korean War.

 Order of battle

 The battle on Hamburger Hill occurred in May 1969, during Operation Apache Snow, the second part of a three-phased campaign intended to destroy PAVN Base Areas in the remote A Sầu Valley.
 This campaign was a series of operations intended to do damage to the PAVN forces in the A Sầu Valley, which had been an infiltration route into South Vietnam prior to 1966, when the PAVN seized the Special Forces camp in the valley during the Battle of A Shau and established a permanent presence.
 Subsequent US efforts were aimed at damaging enemy forces in the valley rather than attempting to clear or occupy the valley.
 Lieutenant General Richard G. Stilwell, commander of XXIV Corps, amassed the equivalent of two divisions, and substantial artillery and air support, to once again launch a raid into the valley.
 The PAVN had moved their 6th, 9th, and 29th Regiments into the area to recover from losses sustained during a previous United States Marine Corps operation (Operation Dewey Canyon) in February.

-Assigned to Apache Snow were three airborne infantry battalions of the 101st Airborne Division (Airmobile), commanded by Major General Melvin Zais.
-These units of the division's 3rd Brigade (commanded by Colonel Joseph Conmy) were the 3d Battalion, 187th Infantry (Lt.
+Assigned to Apache Snow were three airmobile infantry battalions of the 101st Airborne Division (Airmobile), commanded by Major General Melvin Zais.
+These units of the division's 3rd Brigade (commanded by Colonel Joseph Conmy) were the 3rd Battalion, 187th Infantry (Lt.
 Col. Weldon Honeycutt); 2d Battalion, 501st Infantry (Lt.
 Col. Robert German); and the 1st Battalion, 506th Infantry (Lt.
 Col. John Bowers).
 Two battalions of the ARVN 1st Infantry Division (the 2/1st and 4/1st) had been temporarily assigned to the 3d Brigade in support.
 Other major units participating in Apache Snow included the 9th Marine Regiment; and 3d Squadron, 5th Cavalry and the 3rd ARVN Regiment.